-In August 2016, I joined the Department of Sociology and Social Policy of Lingnan University, Hong Kong, where I am now Programme Director of the MSocSci in Comparative Social Policy (International).
+In August 2016, I joined the Department of Sociology and Social Policy, Lingnan University, Hong Kong, where I am now Programme Director of the MSocSci in Comparative Social Policy (International).
+I have recently joined Lingnan University’s Centre for Social Policy & Social Change.

 My academic interest centres on comparative and international political economy with emphasis on the policies and politics of welfare state change in historical perspective.
 My research to date has discussed the notion of welfare productivism as conceptual backdrop for comparing recent social policy reforms in OECD/EU countries.
 Most recently, I have been involved in research examining the impact of family cash benefits and services on child well-being and discussing inequality in child well-being in OECD/EU countries.
 My current research programme adapts these different interests to the study of Greater China and East Asia.

 I worked as external collaborator for the Social Security Department at the International Labour Organisation in Geneva, the Directorate for Employment, Labour and Social Affairs at the Organisation for Economic Co-operation and Development in Paris and – most recently – the Unicef Innocenti Research Centre in Florence, Italy.

 I recently joined the Executive Committee of the East Asian Social Policy Research Network and am a Centre Fellow in the Centre for Social Policy and Social Change.
 Lingnan University, Hong Kong, and an Honorary Fellow in the Department of Social Policy and Social Work, University of York, United Kingdom.